 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission (at no additional cost to you).
 This helps support and run my blog.
 I only recommend products I personally use and love.
 Thank you for your support.

-When booking my trip to Thailand, I knew I wanted to spend some time with elephants.
-However, I wanted to make sure that my money was going to a place where the animals are treated with kindness and respect.
+One of Thailand’s major draws is its elephants.
+Interacting with elephants is one of the country’s most sought out activities, yet many people are completely unaware as to how the elephants in Thailand’s tourism industry are treated.
+While in Thailand, I wanted to spend some time with elephants but I also wanted to make sure my money was going to a place where the animals are treated with kindness and respect.
 During my research, Elephant Nature Park came up quite often and after verifying it was indeed an ethical and true sanctuary, I booked a couple of visits.
-Here is everything you should know before booking a visit at Elephant Nature Park or any elephant sanctuary, for that matter.
+In this article, you’ll find everything you need to know before booking a visit to Elephant Nature Park or any other elephant sanctuary.

 What is Elephant Nature Park?

-Elephant Nature Park is a rescue and rehabilitation center located just outside the city of Chiang Mai, in northern Thailand.
+Elephant Nature Park is a rescue and rehabilitation center in northern Thailand.
+It’s located just outside of the city of Chiang Mai, in the beautiful countryside.
 The park was founded in the 1990s as a sanctuary for elephants.
 Today, the primary focus is still elephants, but ENP also has dogs, cats, water buffalo, and other rescued animals.
-The park provides a natural environment and caring staff for the elephants it rescues and serves as place for them to safely live out the rest of their days.
-Visitors are welcome to Elephant Nature Park through a variety of programs, including extended volunteer work.
+Over the last century, Thailand’s elephant population has greatly dwindled.
+There are only 3,000- 4,000 elephants left in the country and about half of those live in captivity.
+Many of these captive elephants suffer great abuse and live in deplorable conditions.
+Elephant Nature Park saves as many of these animals as possible and gives them a home where they can thrive.
+There are about 70 elephants on the 250-acre property.
+The park provides a natural environment and caring staff for the rescued elephants and serves as a place for them to safely live out the rest of their days.
+The park also has conservation and education programs in place.
+They work to reforest the surrounding areas by planting trees and educate locals in hopes of changing attitudes towards these incredible animals.
+It’s a wonderful organization and welcomes visitors through a variety of programs, including extended volunteer work.

 Where do the elephants come from?

-The elephants continue to experience cruelty after the “crushing” process as well.
+The cruelty is endless and continues after the “crushing” process as well.
 An elephant is not built for many of the tasks that are forced upon them.
 The tricks they perform at circuses are often extremely painful, resulting in deformed and sometimes broken limbs.
-Elephants that are forced to give rides spend their time in chains when out of the public eye.
-They give rides continuously throughout the day, often without food and water.
-Their backs are not meant for riders or that much weight (often two riders and a saddle, which alone weighs at least 100 pounds).
-They experience cruel beatings daily and even die from exhaustion.
-The elephants will be forced into these tasks until they are too old or injured.
+Elephants that are used for rides are worked continuously throughout the day, often without food or water, and spend their nights in chains.
+Their backs are not meant for riders and can not carry the weight (often two riders and a saddle).
+The saddle alone weighs at least 100 pounds.
+They experience cruel beatings daily and often die from exhaustion.
+The elephants are forced into these tasks until they are too old or become injured.
 This is where Elephant Nature Park steps in and negotiates their release.
-ENP also rescues and rehabilitates elephants who have become injured in the wild.
+In addition to these domesticated elephants, ENP also rescues and rehabilitates elephants who have become injured in the wild.
 It is actually not uncommon for them to step on landmines in the war-torn country of neighboring Cambodia.

-Elephant Nature Parks hosts visitors daily in hopes of educating the public, raising awareness and eventually putting a stop to the violence many elephants endure.
-Funds collected go to the high cost care of the animals.
-The park offers a few different options when it comes to visiting.
-If you would like to spend a day or two at the park, you have the option to go as a visitor.
-You can do a half or full-day visit or even stay overnight.
+Elephant Nature Park hosts visitors daily in hopes of educating the public, raising awareness, and eventually putting a stop to the violence many elephants endure.
+Funds collected from visitors go to the high-cost care of the animals.
+The park offers the public a few different ways to visit.
+If you would like to spend just a day or two at the park, your best bet is to go as a visitor.
+You have the option of a half or full-day visit or even an overnight stay.

-If you would like to spend more time at Elephant Nature Park, then you can choose to volunteer for up to two weeks.
-Volunteers will not only have the chance to interact more with the elephants, they’ll be assisting in the care of the other animals as well.
-All visits and volunteer work should be booked through Elephant Nature Park in advance.
-I suggest doing this as early as possibly because spots do fill quickly.
+If you would like to spend an extended amount of time at Elephant Nature Park, then you can choose to volunteer.
+Volunteers can stay at the park for up to two weeks.
+Volunteers will not only have a chance to more closely interact with the elephants, but they’ll also be assisting in the care of the other animals.
+All visits and volunteer work should be booked directly through Elephant Nature Park in advance.
+I suggest doing this as early as possible because spots do fill quickly.
 If you find yourself in Thailand without a reservation, call for availability.
 There are often cancellations.

 What is a day at ENP like?

-I chose to do the short park visit.
-A shuttle picked me up from my hotel in Old City, Chiang Mai early in the morning and we drove for about an hour through the beautiful, green countryside before reaching Elephant Nature Park.
-Upon arrival, we fed the elephants bananas and watermelon.
-We then got to spend some time taking photos with and petting one of the older elephants.
-A vegetarian lunch was then served and we had some free time, which I spent visiting the cat center.
-After lunch, we walked down to the river where we got to observe some baby elephants playing in the the river as their mother kept a watchful eye over them.
-We continued to walk through the park while learning about the elephants and observing their behavior before returning to the shuttle in the late afternoon.
+I had an amazing time at Elephant Nature Park.
+I chose to do a short or half-day park visit.
+On the morning of my tour, a shuttle picked me up from my hotel in Old City, Chiang Mai (transportation is included if staying within Old City walls) and we drove for about an hour and a half through the most beautiful, green countryside.
+Upon arrival at the park, our group fed the elephants a snack of bananas and watermelon.
+We spent the rest of the morning taking photos and interacting with one of the older elephants.
+A vegetarian lunch was then served and we were allowed some free time, which I spent visiting the cat center.
+After lunch, we toured the grounds and got to see two baby elephants playing in the river as their mother watched over them.
+We continued to walk around the park while learning about the elephants and observing their behavior before returning to the shuttle in the late afternoon.

-The Saddle Off program offers a few different experiences.
-These are booked through ENP, but are all off-site.
-I spent a full day participating in the Elephant Highlands activity, located in a very remote part of northern Chiang Mai.
-We spent the day feeding and walking with the elephants, while being surrounded by beautiful scenery.
-At the end, there was an option to bathe the elephants.
-I chose to sit this out.
-Elephant Nature Park no longer offers bathing at the park and I wish this was something they would enforce with their Saddle Off programs.
-Hopefully, if people start to opt out of this activity, they will no longer offer it.
+After seeing the success of Elephant Nature Park in recent years, many of the elephant camps in the area have begun to rethink their business model.
+ENP has helped many of these once unethical camps learn how to be successful while being saddle-off, or no riding.
+The camps are taught how to treat their animals with kindness instead of cruelty.
+The Saddle-Off program offers a handful of experiences.
+These are booked through ENP, but are all off-site programs.
+I chose to participate in the Elephant Highlands activity, located in a very remote part of northern Chiang Mai.
+The group size was much smaller than that at Elephant Nature Park and made for a more intimate experience.
+The day was spent feeding and walking with the elephants through beautiful scenery.
+At the end of the day, there was an option to bathe the elephants.
+I was disappointed to find out this was an included activity and I chose to sit out.
+Elephant Nature Park no longer offers bathing at the park and I wish this was something that was extended to the Saddle-Off programs.
+It was obvious the elephants weren’t enjoying it.
+Hopefully, if enough people opt-out of this activity, they will no longer offer it.
 Other than that, it was an incredible experience.